GoogleContainerTools/jib-extensions/first-party/jib-quarkus-extension-gradle/README.md

 Check out the [genenal instructions](../../README.md#using-jib-plugin-extensions) for applying a Jib plugin extension.

+Note that `container.mainClass` should be set to some bogus value.

 ```gradle
 // should be at the top of build.gradle
 buildscript {